Emergency Vets in New Orleans: What Pet Owners Should Know

 Website: https://www.msah.com

-If you have pets that require exotic or specialty care, it’s especially important to know which clinics are equipped to help and which may need to refer out.
+If your pet requires exotic or specialty care, it's worth confirming in advance which clinics are equipped to help, as some may need to refer out.

-• knowledge of the fastest route to the nearest emergency clinic
+a general sense of the fastest route to your nearest emergency clinic

 A Note from Scout & Company